Nissan CEO appeals to Renault board to review Ghosn findings

-PARIS (Reuters) - Nissan (7201.T) believes alliance partner Renault’s (RENA.PA) board will back its decision to oust Chairman Carlos Ghosn when it sees details of the Japanese carmaker’s investigation into his alleged misconduct, Chief Executive Hiroto Saikawa said in a newspaper interview.
+PARIS, Jan 14 (Reuters) - Nissan believes alliance partner Renault’s board will back its decision to oust Chairman Carlos Ghosn when it sees details of the Japanese carmaker’s investigation into his alleged misconduct, Chief Executive Hiroto Saikawa said in a newspaper interview.

 Nissan understands that the investigation findings it provided to Renault lawyers more than one month ago have still not been shared directly with the Renault board, Saikawa said in the interview published in French daily Les Echos on Monday.